The Steans Center supports special initiatives in collaboration with students, community partners and faculty.

 The Sustainable Urban Food Systems Initiative seeks to channel DePaul resources

-toward the development of a socially justice and environmentally sustainable food system in Chicago.
+toward the development of a socially, economically and environmentally sustainable food system in the Chicago Metropolitan Region.

 The Initiative supports curriculum development focused on sustainable